Search dashboard

 The average of the documentPosition

-value for all click events that followed a search event for which the originLevel1
+value for all click events that followed a search event triggered by a search query.

 Top queries and search events chart

-The Top Queries and Search Events chart displays a list of the top user queries organized by the attributed number of Coveo searches and their respective total revenue, within the chosen filters.
+This chart displays a list of the top user queries (Query expressions) organized by the attributed number of Coveo searches and their respective total revenue, within the chosen filters.

 How are top queries and search events calculated?